silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 There is empirical shape to it too, though I have to be careful about what shape exactly.
 Sedgewick, Hill and Pellicano compared the friendships of autistic and non-autistic adolescents and found autistic girls' friendships more intense, with an individual best friend often becoming the sole focus of their social lives, alongside more conflict and more difficulty resolving it. [^53] Fewer connections, each carrying more load.

 Now the honest caveat, because I have just done something the reader is entitled to object to.
 That study measured the *structure of a social network* - how many friends, how exclusive, how much conflict, how well repaired.
 It did not measure attention, and it did not describe anybody's best friend as a special interest.
-Two paragraphs ago I said there is no research treating a person as the object of an autistic special interest, and that is still true; a finding about exclusive friendships is not the same claim in different clothes.
+Earlier in this part I said there is no research treating a person as the object of an autistic special interest, and that is still true; a finding about exclusive friendships is not the same claim in different clothes.
 What I am doing is putting a structural finding next to an attentional model and observing that they point the same way.
 That is an inference, it is mine, and it is not what Sedgewick measured. [^b]

 I also have to retract the line I would rather have written here, which is that none of this stops at eighteen.
 Sedgewick and colleagues went on to study adult women and found some of the pattern persisting - no network of friends to supply relationship advice, a tendency to take sole blame for conflict or to write the friendship off and withdraw, and high rates of victimisation.
 But they also found the autistic women happier and more self-assured in their adult relationships than they remembered being as adolescents. [^54] So it does change.
 Whatever the adolescent picture is, it is not a life sentence, and I am not going to imply it is because the darker version reads better.